PTCB vs. ExCPT Exam Differences – Which Is Right For You?

 Comparing PTCE vs ExCPT - Main Differences

 Question: A customer walks into a pharmacy and asks the pharmacy technician to recommend an OTC cough syrup for her one year old son.
-What should the pharmacist tech do?
+What should the pharmacist technician do?

 The PTCE is divided into three areas related to the main job functions of a pharmacy technician.
 Most of the questions (66%) relate to assisting pharmacists in serving patients.
 Questions also relate to maintaining medication and inventory control systems (22% of the questions) and pharmacy administration and management (12% of the questions).

-Like the PTCE, the ExCPT exam is divided into three general areas.
-Exam questions focus primarily on the dispensing medications (52% of the questions).
-Additional questions relate to pharmacy regulation and technician duties (approximately 25% of the questions) and drugs and drug products (approximately 23% of the questions).
+Like the PTCE, the ExCPT exam is divided into general areas.
+Exam questions focus primarily on dispensing medications (45% of the questions).
+Additional questions relate to pharmacy regulation and technician duties (25% of the questions), drugs and drug therapy (15% of the questions) and medication safety and quality assurance (15% of the questions).

 Deciding which pharmacy technician certification exam is right for you?